Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

-We have no convergence guarantees for the method we introduce, and neither are there convergence guarantees in the literature for the particular parts $q_{X}, q_{B}$ and $q_{AZ}$.
-It has been shown that when the non-Gaussian terms $\psi_{t,j}(x_{t}^{j})$ are log-concave (the $q_{X}$ is unimodal), then the block version of the model for $q_{X}$ does not diverge \citep{Seeger2008}.
-This property can be adapted to the distributed/dynamic inference approach we present in the paper.
-Similar arguments apply for the model $q_{B}$ when $p(b_{ij})$ are log-concave.
-The approximate inference method for $q_{AZ}$ is less robust, however, it has been applied in several models such as robust regression \citep{CsatoMIXTURE2005} and variables selection \citep[e.g.][]{Lobato2013}.
-It is known to behave generally well by using some additional techniques to stabilise the fixed point update in \eqref{EqnMixEP1} and \eqref{EqnMixEP2}.
-One common technique is called damping \citep[e.g.][]{Heskes2004a}, where we choose $\epsilon \in [0, 1]$ and use the update
+Convergence of the proposed algorithm is not guaranteed.
+However, it has been shown that when the non-Gaussian terms $\psi_{t,j}(x_{t}^{j})$ are log-concave (and $q_{X}$ is unimodal), then the block version of the model for $\mathcal{Q}_{X}$ does not diverge \citep{Seeger2008}.
+Given the implicit links between the blocked and distributed/dynamic inference approaches, this property should also hold for the method we present in the paper.
+A similar comment can be made for the distributions in $\mathcal{Q}_{B}$ when $p(b_{ij} \mid \vect{\theta})$ are log-concave.

+The approximate inference method for $q_{AZ}$ is known to be less robust; it has, however, been applied successfully in several situations such as robust regression \citep{CsatoMIXTURE2005} and variables selection \citep[e.g.,][]{Lobato2013}.
+Robustness is aided when using techniques designed to stabilise the fixed point update in \eqref{EqnMixEP2} and \eqref{EqnMixEP1}.
+In one such technique, known as damping \citep[e.g.,][]{Heskes2004a}, for $\epsilon \in [0, 1]$ one replaces the update in \eqref{EqnMixEP1} with the update